Payroll Tax Debt – What do you Know

 It would not create trouble with the IRS but also with your other creditors.
 You will not be able to pay them and will also not be able to liquidate any of your assets until the IRS gets the total amount of tax they were owed.
 Tax Liens may drop your financial situation quite abruptly within a short period.

-Once you are under the IRS’s radar for not paying the payroll tax, the agency may even decide to shut down your business.
+Once you are under the IRS’s radar for not paying the payroll tax debt, the agency may even decide to shut down your business.
 A tax auditor will be tasked to identify if the business in its current state would be of any help to the IRS.

 If the findings of the auditor conclude that business may help pay back the owed amount, it will be left as is.
 Otherwise, the IRS would take action against the business so that it would shut down.